 There shall be a Nominating Committee consisting of five (5) members of the Board reflecting a fair representation of the full Board.
 The committee shall include at least one person with previous service on the Nominating Committee.
 The Chair shall appoint all members and the chairperson of the Nominating Committee.

 The Nominating Committee shall make nominations for Directors of the Association, who are elected at the Annual Meeting.
+Any member may recommend themself or another member for consideration by the Committee.
 The nominees for Directors of the Association shall be communicated to Association members at least 30 days prior to the election.
-Additional nominations for Directors of the Association may be received from Association members in writing, provided they are received by the chairperson of the Nominating Committee at least prior to the election and include the written support of five Association members for each nominee.

 The Nominating Committee shall make nominations for all Officers and submit them for election by the Board.
 The slate of nominees for Officers shall be communicated to each Director no later than 30 days prior to the meeting of the Board at which their election will occur.

 The Nominating Committee shall make nominations to University committees and boards upon request from the University.